sharadregoti/tyk-docs/tyk-docs/content/getting-started/quick-start.md

 - Update rate limits for the example API.

 ## Trial Prerequisites
-The recommended way to start your free trial is via *Docker*.
+The recommended way to start your evaluation is via *Docker*.
 Follow the [instructions](https://docs.docker.com/get-docker/) to install *Docker*.

 ## Next Step - Proof of Concept (PoC)